 Population Description Enrolled All participants who have a signed ICD.
 Randomized All participants who are assigned a randomization number in the IWR system.
-Dose 1 evaluable For Phase 1 only, all eligible randomized participants who immunogenicity receive the vaccine to which they are randomly assigned at the

-Population Description first dose, have at least 1 valid and determinate immunogenicity result after Dose 1, have blood collection within an appropriate window after Dose 1, and have no other major protocol deviations as determined by the clinician.
-Dose 2 evaluable All eligible randomized participants who receive 2 doses of immunogenicity the vaccine to which they are randomly assigned, within the predefined window, have at least 1 valid and determinate immunogenicity result after Dose 2, have blood collection within an appropriate window after Dose 2, and have no other major protocol deviations as determined by the clinician.
-Dose 1 all-available For Phase 1 only: all participants who receive at least 1 dose immunogenicity of the study intervention with at least 1 valid and determinate immunogenicity result after Dose 1 but before Dose 2.
-Dose 2 all-available All participants who receive at least 1 dose of the study immunogenicity intervention with at least 1 valid and determinate immunogenicity result after Dose 2.
-Evaluable efficacy All eligible randomized participants who receive all vaccination(s) as randomized within the predefined window and have no other major protocol deviations as determined by the clinician.
-All-available efficacy 1.
-All eligible randomized participants who receive at least 1 vaccination.
-2. All eligible randomized participants who complete 2 vaccination doses.
-Safety All randomized participants who receive at least 1 dose of the study intervention.
+Dose 1 evaluable immunogenicity For Phase 1 only, all eligible randomized participants who receive the vaccine to which they are randomly assigned at the first dose, have at least 1 valid and determinate immunogenicity result after Dose 1, have blood collection within an appropriate window after Dose 1, and have no other important protocol deviations as determined by the clinician.
+Dose 2 evaluable immunogenicity All eligible randomized participants who receive 2 doses of the vaccine to which they are randomly assigned, within the predefined window, have at least 1 valid and determinate immunogenicity result after Dose 2, have blood collection within an appropriate window after Dose 2, and have no other important protocol deviations as determined by the clinician.
+Dose 3 booster evaluable immunogenicity All eligible randomized participants who receive 2 doses of BNT162b2 (or BNT162b1 for Phase 1) as initially randomized, with Dose 2 received within the predefined window, receive a third dose of BNT162b2 or BNT162b2 {SA} as rerandomized (or receive a third dose of BNT162b2 for Phase 1), have at least 1 valid and determinate immunogenicity result after Dose 3 from a blood collection within an appropriate window, and have no other important protocol deviations as determined by the clinician.
+Dose 4 booster evaluable immunogenicity All eligible randomized participants who receive 2 doses of BNT162b2 as initially randomized, with Dose 2 received within the predefined window, receive 2 booster doses of BNT162b2 {SA} as rerandomized, have at least 1 valid and determinate immunogenicity result after Dose 4 from a blood collection within an appropriate window, and have no other important protocol deviations as determined by the clinician.
+Dose 1 all-available immunogenicity For Phase 1 only: all randomized participants who receive at least 1 dose of the study intervention with at least 1 valid and determinate immunogenicity result after Dose 1 but before Dose 2.
+Dose 2 all-available immunogenicity All randomized participants who receive at least 1 dose of the study intervention with at least 1 valid and determinate immunogenicity result after Dose 2.